KajaDey/INF112Poker/README.md

 # README #

+# INTRODUCTION

-..* This is a project in context with a subject at the University in Bergen, Norway.
+This is a project in context with a subject at the University in Bergen, Norway.
 The subject is "Software Engineering", code INF112 ([info can be found here](http://www.uib.no/en/course/INF112)), and this years task is to engineer an implementation of Texas Hold'em poker, over three sprints, using agile methods.